rikenbit/Q2-pipeline/README.md

 #### Edit Permission

-Sets the execute permission for the file
+Sets the execute permission for the file.

 ```bash
 chmod +x *.py